-Estimate: \$110,000

-Credits for Franchise Tax Paid by Financial institution

-Statutory citation: 77-2715.07(5)(b)

-Description: A nonrefundable credit for partners, S corporation shareholders, LLC members, or beneficiaries of an estate or trust who have ownership in a financial institution is allowed against an individual's income tax liability for 100% of the individual's share of the franchise taxes paid by the financial institution.

-Estimate: \$4,700,000

-Refundable Earned Income Credits

-Statutory citation: 77-2715.07(2)

-Description: A refundable credit is allowed to resident individuals equal to 10% of the federal earned income credit.

-Estimate: \$29,000,000

-Nebraska Personal Exemption Credit

-Statutory citation: 77-2716.01

-Description: A nonrefundable credit of \$128 for 2014 is allowed to resident individuals for every federal

-personal exemption.
-Estimate: \$178,000,000

-Resident of Two States

-Statutory citation: 77-2731

-Description: An individual considered to be a resident of Nebraska and of another state (dual state resident), is allowed a reduction of tax on the portion of income subject to tax in both jurisdictions, provided the other taxing jurisdiction allows a similar reduction.

-Estimate: Minimal

-Credit for In-lieu-of Intangible Tax Paid

-Statutory citation: 77-2734.03, 77-908, 81-523, 44-4233

-Description: A credit is allowed to insurers, electric cooperatives, or credit unions for certain in-lieu-of intangible

-taxes paid.

-Estimate: \$21,700,000 Income Tax Credit for Investment in Biodiesel Facility Statutory citation: 77-2734.03(6), 77-27,236(1), 77-27,236(2)(a) through (f) Description: A nonrefundable credit is allowed a taxpayer investing in a biodiesel facility.
-Estimate: Minimal Employment and Investment Growth Act (LB 775) Tax Incentive Credits Statutory citation: 77-4101 Description: A taxpayer's business may be eligible for tax incentives under LB 775 if the business is in a qualified activity and the plans result in (a) the investment in qualified property of at least \$3 million and the hiring of at least 30 new employees, or (b) the investment in qualified property of at least \$10 million and the hiring of at least 100 new employees.
+Estimate: \$190,000 Credit amounts are actual for tax year 2016.
+Credits for Franchise Tax Paid by Financial Institution Statutory citation: 77-2715.07(5)(b) Description: A nonrefundable credit for partners, S corporation shareholders, LLC members, or beneficiaries of an estate or trust who have ownership in a financial institution is allowed against an individual's income tax liability for 100% of the individual's share of the franchise taxes paid by the financial institution.
+Estimate: \$6,737,000 Refundable Earned Income Credits Statutory citation: 77-2715.07(2) Description: A refundable credit is allowed to resident individuals equal to 10% of the federal earned income credit.
+Estimate: \$30,314,000 Nebraska Personal Exemption Credit Statutory citation: 77-2716.01 Description: A nonrefundable credit of \$132 for 2017 is allowed to resident individuals for every federal personal exemption.
+Estimate: \$194,569,000 Resident of Two States Statutory citation: 77-2731 Description: An individual considered to be a resident of Nebraska and of another state (dual state resident), is allowed a reduction of tax on the portion of income subject to tax in both jurisdictions, provided the other taxing jurisdiction allows a similar reduction.
+Estimate: Minimal Credit for In-lieu-of Intangible Tax Paid Statutory citation: 77-2734.03, 77-908, 81-523, 44-4233 Description: A credit is allowed to insurers, electric cooperatives, or credit unions for certain in-lieu-of intangible taxes paid.
+Estimate: \$31,100,000 Angel Investment Credit Statutory citation: 77-6301 Description: Individuals, trusts, or pass-through entities are eligible for a refundable income tax credit equal to 40% of an investment in an eligible Nebraska business.
+Estimate: \$4,000,000 Employment and Investment Growth Act (LB 775) Tax Incentive Credits Statutory citation: 77-4101 Description: A taxpayer's business may be eligible for tax incentives under LB 775 if the business is in a qualified activity and the plans result in (a) the investment in qualified property of at least \$3 million and the hiring of at least 30 new employees, or (b) the investment in qualified property of at least \$10 million and the hiring of at least 100 new employees.
 New applications are no longer being accepted.
 Estimate: See Section U.

-Quality Jobs Act Credits Statutory citation: 77-4901 Description: Taxpayers who have previously been approved may qualify for additional benefits beyond those received under § 77-4101 (LB 775).
+Quality Jobs Act Credits

+Statutory citation: 77-4901

+Description: Taxpayers who have previously been approved may qualify for additional benefits beyond those received under § 77-4101 (LB 775).
 Each taxpayer must make an investment of \$50 million in qualified property and hire 500 new employees, or \$100 million in investment and hire 250 new employees by the end of the sixth year after filing of the application.
 New applications are no longer being accepted.

 Estimate: See Section U.